Yasuo Mizui: Diagonal Yin Yang

-Diagonal Yin Yang is a series of 40 stone sculptures, made in Japan for the exhibition at Gallery Tatuno Hiranomachi, Osaka, Japan, in 1965.
-After this exhibition, all his works were transferred to France, in the garden of his residence in Lacoste.
-Two statues were offered on the occasion of the exhibition at Luxeuil-les-Bains in 2013.
+Diagonal Yin Yang is a series of 40 stone sculptures created in Japan for an exhibition at Gallery Tatuno Hiranomachi in Osaka in 1965.
+Following the exhibition, all the sculptures were transferred to France and displayed in the garden of Mizui's residence in Lacoste.
+In 2013, two of the statues were gifted as part of an exhibition held in Luxeuil-les-Bains.